renovatebot/renovate/docs/faq.md

 ### Keep `yarn.lock` sub-dependencies up-to-date, even when `package.json` hasn't changed

-This is enabled by default, but its schedule is set to 'before 5am on monday'.
+This is enabled by default, but its schedule is set to `['before 5am on monday']`.
 If you want it more frequently, then update the `schedule` field inside the `lockFileMaintenance` object.

 ### Wait until tests have passed before creating the PR